LightspeedAC/NordschleifeTrackdayPlugin/README.md

 - `/tl`: Shows the player’s total laps
 - `/afp`: Give points to self or others (for admins)
 - `/tfp`: Remove points from self or others (for admins)
+- `/ca`: Add a temporary admin which is reset on server restart (for admins)
+- `/ra`: Temporarily remove an admin which is reset on server restart (for admins)
+- `/ccl`: Add a temporary convoy leader which is reset on server restart (for admins)
+- `/rcl`: Temporarily remove a convoy leader which is reset on server restart (for admins)